clasped003/template-site/README.md

 -Create php link to create a separate navbar file to later link to site on all pertinant pages

+-Add OG Metas to the files and create thumbnail for Social Media cards

 -Add Cookies and Cookie Disclaimer/Consent and Privacy Information prompts

 -Add Form on Contact page with proper placeholders and information gathering prompts